 Much of Roman food was based on combining sweet, sour and savoury tastes all in one dish, just as Chinese food still does today.
 The taste for seasoning dishes in this way not only survived the fall of Rome, it remained the practice through the Dark Ages, the Middle Ages and right up until it was finally overthrown by the revolution in French cooking that was to occur in the 1600s.

-Apicius‡ ‡ actually wrote two cookbooks: a first one on sauces, and then a second one which built on the first, called "de re Coquinaria" ("about things concerning cooking".)
-The earliest surviving manuscript of that book dates from the 9th century; it is almost complete.
+In any event, there were actually two cookbooks ascribed to Apicius: a first one on sauces, and then a second one which built on the first, called “de re Coquinaria” (“about things concerning cooking”.)
+The earliest surviving manuscript of that second book dates from the 9th century; it is almost complete.
 A man named Joseph Dommers Vehling did the first English translation of it in 1926.
-Though scholars trash Vehling's translation, it is still the one most people turn to.
-The cookbook was clearly meant for a rich upper-class audience -- which is understandable, because they are the ones who would have been able to read.
-It calls on expensive ingredients and has a great number of meat recipes, which would have been food that the likes of us could only have dreamed of.
+Though scholars trash Vehling’s translation, it is still the one most people turn to.
+The cookbook was clearly meant for a rich upper-class audience — which is understandable, because they are the ones who would have been able to read.
+It calls on expensive ingredients and has a great number of meat recipes, which would have been food that the likes of us in that time could only have dreamed of.

 The division of the cookbook isn’t so different from how cookbooks are divided today: